 WRRPA is a volunteer organization, and was started in 1974 by Dr. William Doheny of Hamden, ecologist Dr. Stephen Collins of Bethany and Mr. Peter Cooper, a Woodbridge attorney, with the express purpose of creating a state park.
 The Association’s main purposes were and are

-The Association relies on volunteer members to maintain the six-mile-long Regicides Trail, one of the most famous CT Blue Trails.
+The Association relies on volunteer members to maintain the seven-mile-long Regicides Trail, one of the most famous CT Blue Trails.

 Middlesex Land Trust Joins the SCRLCA